delawaremathguy/ShoppingList/README.md

 The main screen is a TabView, to show
 * a current shopping list,
 * a list of previously purchased items, and
-* a list of "locations" in a store, such as "Dairy," "Fruits & Vegetables," "Deli," and so forth.
+* a list of "locations" in a store, such as "Dairy," "Fruits & Vegetables," "Deli," and so forth, and
+* an in-store timer, to track how long it takes you to complete shopping, and
-* and, for purposes of demonstration, a "Dev Tools" tab to make wholesale adjustments to the data and the shopping list display (this can be hidden for usage).
+* optionally, for purposes of demonstration, a "Dev Tools" tab to make wholesale adjustments to the data and the shopping list display (this can be hidden for real usage).

 The CoreData model has only two entities named "ShoppingItem" and "Location," with every ShoppingItem having a to-one relationship to a Location (the inverse is to-many).